 The typeface began as a proprietary type, initially titled MSL Gothic, for Martha Stewart Living magazine and the website for Martha Stewart Living Omnimedia.
 As Benton Gothic, there are 7 weights from Thin to Black and only 2 widths.

-Benton Sans Font Free
+Benton Sans Sans Serif Font

 When working for retail version of the font, the family was harmonized and given the new name called Benton Sans.
 In 2002-2003, Cyrus Highsmith added additional widths, weights, and italics to the typeface family, and the face was released for public use under the name Benton Sans.
 The extra weight and widths also served as optically-corrected replacements for Franklin Gothic, Alternate Gothic, Lightline Gothic.